 State, National, or Industry Crisis

 Launching a product during a crisis could complicate your plans.
-Some industries are being hit hard by COVID-19, such as restaurants and travel, while others are doing well.
-Food and groceries, personal care, and fitness equipment sales are steady, but of course all businesses are reassessing their marketing and shipping procedures to account for the changing times.
+Some industries were hit hard by COVID-19, such as restaurants and travel.
+Food and groceries, personal care, and fitness equipment sales remained steady, but of course all businesses are reassessing their marketing and shipping procedures to account for the changing times.

 Anticipate your customers’ shifting needs and priorities; consider how your product launch can address them.